 Overeating is a big sign of hyperthyroidism but unfortunately, it is so common in dogs, especially in the USA that dog owners don’t even realize that there may be a different reason for their dog’s weight gain.
 If your dog is middle-aged or older and one of the at-risk breeds, then it is worth it to get them tested for disorders that might be contributing to the weight gain.
 As stated before, a blood test is the only sure way to determine if hyperthyroidism is the culprit.
 Tackling the weight issues of your pets can help them live a lot longer and healthier life.

 With dog hypothyroidism, the symptoms can also be indicative of something else.
-It could be a different hormone imbalance or some other autoimmune disease.
+It could be a different hormone imbalance or some other autoimmune thyroiditis or disease.
 That’s why it is so important to take your dog to the vet as soon as you realize something is wrong.

 Treating hypothyroidism isn’t a one-size-fits-all approach, and the same is true for the type of food you pick.
 The kibble on our list is a good place to start, if they don’t work for you there are a few things you need to keep in mind when making your selection.